 - Car crash detection

-Why you should buy this: This is the best smartwatch currently available.
+Why you should buy this: It's the best smartwatch available.

-Who it's for: Anyone with an iPhone who wants a smartwatch.
+Who it's for: Anyone who seeks a beautiful, feature-rich, easy-to-use, fitness-oriented smartwatch.

 Best smartwatch for Android